patrickm663/lua-sandbox/README.md

 # lua-sandbox
-A place to hold simple Lua scripts, written for fun.
+A place to hold simple Lua (and Fennel) scripts, written for fun.

 ## Why Lua?
 Lua has proven to be a fun language for scripting and solving math problems.
 Its syntax is very simple (it's said that it can fit on the back of a postcard) and fast.
 I have not yet tested out libraries beyond a first stab at Löve, but I look forward to trying it out again.